Chronic Fatigue Syndrome

 This makes treating the illness complicated.
 No single medicine or treatment can address all the possible symptoms.

 What Are the Signs & Symptoms of Chronic Fatigue Syndrome?

-There's a long list of possible symptoms that someone with chronic fatigue syndrome can have.
+Someone with chronic fatigue syndrome can have many possible symptoms.
 The most common ones include:

 - severe fatigue, which can make it hard to get out of bed and do normal daily activities

 - sleep problems, such as trouble falling or staying asleep, or not having a refreshing sleep

-- symptoms getting worse after physical or mental effort (this is called post-exertional malaise)
+- symptoms getting worse after physical or mental effort (called post-exertional malaise)

 - symptoms or dizziness that get worse after standing up or sitting upright from a lying down position